ccmjs/ccm-docs/README.md

 # docs-generation
-Contains the scripts for generating the documentation.
+Contains the scripts for generating the documentations.